 Our multidisciplinary tumor board, including surgeons, meets twice a month to discuss patient cases to ensure that all patients are getting the benefit of input from all specialties.

-We offer a variety of surgical and nonsurgical therapies for chest wall deformities such as pectus excavatum and pectus carinatum.
+We offer a variety of surgical and nonsurgical therapies for chest wall deformities, such as pectus excavatum and pectus carinatum.
 These include surgical and minimally invasive repairs, as well as bracing.

 Our surgeons are experienced in the most up-to-date and advanced laparoscopic, endoscopic and thoracoscopic techniques for a variety of disease treatments.

-We have a multidisciplinary fetal board meeting where we can discuss complex cases and ensure that both the mother and child are receiving optimal care.
+We have a multidisciplinary fetal board meeting where we discuss complex cases and ensure that both the mother and child are receiving optimal care.
 Expectant parents are welcome to attend this conference to meet our team and tour the neonatal intensive care unit (NICU).

-From the smallest premature infants who need surgery for bowel perforations or necrotizing enterocolitis, to term babies with conditions such as congenital diaphragmatic hernias, anorectal malformations, abdominal wall defects, Hirschsprung’s disease, gastroschisis, omphalocele, intestinal atresia and esophageal atresia/tracheoesophageal fistula, we work closely with neonatologists to provide quality care.
+From the smallest premature infants who need surgery for bowel perforations or necrotizing enterocolitis, to full-term babies with conditions such as congenital diaphragmatic hernias, anorectal malformations, abdominal wall defects, Hirschsprung’s disease, gastroschisis, omphalocele, intestinal atresia and esophageal atresia/tracheoesophageal fistula, we work closely with neonatologists to provide quality care.

-Our surgeons are trained and experienced in the placement of sacral nerve stimulators, a promising technique for severe fecal incontinence that doesn’t respond to other treatment and chronic constipation.
+Our surgeons are trained and experienced in the placement of sacral nerve stimulators, a promising technique for severe fecal incontinence that doesn’t respond to other treatment and for chronic constipation.
 We also implant gastric stimulators for gastroparesis that doesn’t respond to other treatment.